forceofnature1/mathgame/README.md

 # mathgame
 RPG style math game
-Download the entire file and open the html document to play the game
+Download the files and open the html document to play the game How high can you climb in the Tower of Addition?